 AyurVeda recognises that our cosmic energy consists of three component energy ‘Doshas’; Vata, Pitta and Kapha.
 Each person has a unique pattern featuring different levels of the three Doshas; one primary and the other two less prominent.
 Before using AyurVedic remedies it is important to find out your primary or dominant Dosha.
 Good health relies on our ability to keep the Vata, Pitta and Kapha levels in harmonic balance.

-The basic principle of Ayurvedic medicine is to prevent and treat illness—rather than respond to indicators of disease—by maintaining balance in and harmony between your body, mind and environment.
+The basic principle of Ayurvedic therapy is to prevent and help from illness—rather than respond to indicators of disease—by maintaining balance in and harmony between your body, mind and environment.

 According to Ayurveda each individual is unique, a combination of physical, mental & emotional characteristics which are known as his/her Prakruti (constitution) Many factors both internal as well as external can affect this constitution.
 For example, one’s emotional state, diet, daily food choices, season and weather, physical trauma, job and family relationships.
 Once we understand that these factors can cause an imbalance in our constitution we have a choice to take appropriate action to nullify or minimize their effects to eliminate the cause.